Dedovshchina: In the Soviet Army

 The first case of non-statutory relations in the Red Army was recorded in 1919.
-Three old soldiers of the 1st Regiment of the 30th Division beat to death their fellow soldier, Red Army soldier Kupriyanov, a native of the Balakovo district of the Saratov region born in 1901, because the young soldier refused to do their work for the "grandfathers".
+Three old soldiers of the 1st Regiment of the 30th Division beat to death their fellow Red Army soldier Kupriyanov, a native of the Balakovo district of the Saratov region born in 1901, because the young soldier refused to do their work for the "grandfathers".
 According to the laws of wartime, those responsible for the soldier's death were shot.

 According to one version, the origin of dedovshchina was the change in conscription terms brought about by the law of 12 October 1967, causing two different groups of conscripts to be simultaneously present in the army: Those who were drafted for three-year service, and those only for two-year service.
 However, A.D.
 Glotochkin researched psychological problems of young soldiers before 1967.
 The timing of this coincided with the first wave of conscript shortages.
 It was found that the five-million-strong Soviet army could be as much as a third short of its strength, due to the demographic consequences of World War II.

 During the same year, a decision was reached to draft conscripts with a criminal history into the ranks, due to a demographic crisis following World War II.
 While oppression by older conscripts has probably always taken place in the army, after that date, with the introduction of the four-class system (created by the bi-annual call-ups) it became systematic and developed its own rules and ranks.

 The issue was discussed at a meeting of the Politburo, and a solution was found.
 People with a criminal record began to be drafted into the army, which had previously been completely excluded.
 Ideologically, this looked like a correction of fellow citizens who had strayed.
 However, in reality, things were different: the internal life of the army had changed for the worse.
 Along with the criminal element, the barracks were infiltrated by criminal networks, and thieves' jargon penetrated the soldiers' language.
 Copying prison customs, former criminals introduced ritual humiliation and abuse.